skirtles-code/create-vue-lib/packages/docs/src/dist-files.md

 Some features of this build:
 - The file is not minified, to make debugging easier.
 - The global `__DEV__` flag will be set to `true`.
 This is only relevant if you're using it in your library code.
-- SFCs will be compiled in development mode.
+- SFCs will be compiled in production mode, but with `prodDevtools: true`.

 In production, you would use either `<name>.esm-browser.prod.js` or `<name>.esm-bundler.prod.mjs` instead.